simplesingleton/SSP-simple-singleton-pattern/README.md

 ### > .init( )
 ----

-This method initialize all modules from your application.
+This method initializes all modules from your application.
 ```javascript

 SSP.init();
 ```
 <br>
-Also is possible initialize a module per time calling by module name, and multiples modules using commas.
+It is also possible to initialize a module each time calling the module by name, and multiple modules using commas.
 ```javascript

 SSP.init(SSP.MyModule);